(This page revised July 31, 2021)

 Like any other specialized item, the fountain pen has amassed a lexicon of terms that are unique.
 A collection of terms peculiar to a certain subject or field of endeavor is called a jargon; and like other jargon languages, fountain pen jargon can be cryptic or misleading, even to collectors with more than a little experience.
 One reason for part of the confusion is that some terms have changed meanings, in some cases quite dramatically, since they first came into use more than a century ago.

-This Glossopedia is a compact glossary/mini-encyclopedia of words, phrases, and names, with more than 1,575 definitions and descriptions, more than 925 illustrations, more than 180 patent citations linked to their respective patent documents at various archives, and extensive cross-references.
-Its specific focus, like my own, is American fountain pens, but I am sufficiently distractible that some entries relating to foreign pens and manufacturers, ballpoint pens, mechanical pencils, etc., have inevitably crept in.
+This Glossopedia is a compact glossary/mini-encyclopedia of words, phrases, and names, with more than 1,600 entries comprising (with subentries) more than 1,800 individual terms, more than 1,000 illustrations, more than 200 patent citations linked to their respective patent documents at various archives, and extensive cross-references.
+Its primary focus is on fountain pens; but it also includes some entries relating to ballpoint pens, mechanical pencils, etc.

 In addition to defining jargon words and phrases, the Glossopedia also includes historical and usage notes.
-There are also brief histories of many pen companies and capsule biographies of some of the people who made important contributions to the advancement of fountain pen technology.The content of the Glossopedia is organized alphabetically.
-For numbers, look under the spelled-out form; e.g., for 14K, look under fourteen.
+There are also brief histories of many pen companies and capsule biographies of some of the people who made important contributions to the advancement of fountain pen technology.The content of the Glossopedia is organized alphabetically, without regard to white space; e.g., fingernail comes before Finger tip.
+Numerical entries are ordered numerically on their own page; e.g., 7-30 comes before 45, which in turn comes before 275.

 The information in this Glossopedia is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to the Glossopedia, please consider sharing them with us to improve the accuracy of our information.